BY SOFO ARCHON

 In basic operation, market capitalism can be generalized as an interaction between owners, laborers and consumers.
 Consumers demand certain products and services, which the owners produce via the employment of laborers (who work in exchange for a wage) and then supply to consumers (in exchange for a fee).

 Therefore, it is “demand” that keeps this cycle of buying and selling going.
-Now, when demand decreases at a considerable rate, it leads to “depression” — that is, an extended period of economic recession which is marked by a significant decline in income and employment.
+Now, when demand decreases at a considerable rate, it leads to “depression” — that is, an extended period of economic recession that is marked by a significant decline in income and employment.
 What this means is that the more money people can and want to spend in the market, the better it is for the economy, since it leads to the creation of more jobs and thus to increased income.
 Hence the need for maintaining the economy in a constant state of growth.

 To keep the money in constant circulation, a lot of tactics are being used.
 One is monetary regulation through the increase of the ease of liquidity (via interest rates).
 Another is planned obsolescence — that is, the intentional creation of low quality “goods” that quickly break so as to assure repeat purchases.
 Still another tactic is advertising, which is manipulating people’s insecurities in order to persuade them into consuming stuff.
 Or, to give a last example, politicians urging us through the mainstream media to keep on shopping regardless of the current state of world affairs, like former US president George W. Bush did soon after the September 11 attacks.

 If money stopped circulating, then the entire economy would collapse.
 That’s why it’s necessary that people consume without end, regardless of what is being bought and sold or at what social/environmental cost.
 Yet the impacts of our consumption-based economy are horrendous, especially when it comes to the environment, which I’d like to specifically address here.